Comprehensive Guide to Different Types of Tires

 Rubber is used in every tire, from sports cars to tractors.
 The rubber in tires comes from plants in the rubber family, which grow worldwide.

-The rubber trees of Central and South America have the highest yield, but Africa and Southeast Asia have higher-quality rubber.
+The rubber trees of Central and South America yield the highest, but Africa and Southeast Asia produce higher-quality rubber.

 China is now the biggest producer of natural rubber, followed by Thailand and Indonesia.
 Malaysia, Sri Lanka, and Brazil are also big producers of rubbers.

-What to Take Note of When Purchasing a Tire?
+What Should You Take Note of When Purchasing a Tire?

 The following are some tips that can help you in the tire selection process:

-1. Make sure that you know what type of tires you need before getting them.
-This is because several types of tires can be used on your vehicle, and not all of them are made to cater to all terrains.
-If you do not know what type of tires you need, then be sure to take note of this when buying one so that you can choose one that is appropriate for the terrain your vehicle will be driving on.
+1. Ensure you know what type of tires you need before getting them.
+Several types of tires can be used on your vehicle, and not all of them are made to cater to all terrains.
+If you do not know what type of tires you need, be sure to take note of this when buying one so that you can choose one appropriate for the terrain your vehicle will be driving on.

-2. Your vehicle’s style should also be taken into consideration when buying a tire for your vehicle.
-This is because of different types of tires for different vehicles with different styles.
+2. Your vehicle’s style should also be taken into consideration when buying a tire.
+There are different types of tires for different vehicles with different styles.
 For example, those who drive trucks should purchase truck tires, while those who drive sedans should purchase sedan tires.
 You may also want to consider purchasing bigger tires if your vehicle tends to carry heavy loads, as they will provide more cushioning and less chance of getting flat while carrying heavy loads.

 When buying tires, the first thing that you should know is the type of tire you need.

-You don’t want to get a high-performance winter tire for smooth, dry roads in summer, which can be dangerous for you and your car.
+You don’t want to get a high-performance winter tire for smooth, dry summer roads, which can be dangerous for you and your car.

 Car performance advances directly relate to how tires are manufactured and sold.